Table of contents

 Examples of HTML <li> Tag

-Example 1: Unordered List with the <li> Tag
+Example 1: Basic HTML <li> Tag

 <!DOCTYPE html>